Did you know you can boost your energy, immunity, gut health, and decrease belly fat with one straightforward morning habit?

 The adrenals rely heavily on sodium to function properly.
 Salt is crucial to stress management and energy levels because it nourishes and supports the adrenals.
 Also, the combination of salt, lime and water have alkalising and hydrating effects, which are vital for the optimal functioning of many of your body systems.

 Lack of energy is often due to “‘hypo adrenal function”.
 The reason the adrenal glands go “hypo” is by constant stress.
-The human physiology is not designed for continuous high levels of stress.
+Human physiology is not designed for continuous high levels of stress.
 Stress factors today also include the use of lights and mobile phones, being continually connected to the internet, ongoing deadlines, and so on.

 If you’re tired in the morning and struggle to get up without an alarm clock, you might suffer from low morning cortisol.
 According to my good friend and world-renowned strength coach Wolfgang Unsold, “cortisol should be the highest between 6-8 am decreasing gradually throughout the day”.
 (3)